-We can all agree on the fact that retirement should be a relaxing and stress-free period where we can truly enjoy every seconds of our life.
-What better than Mauritius to offer you the calm lifestyle you have been longing for.
-Not only is the island known for its idyllic weather and breath-taking beaches worthy of a postcard but it also comes with some interesting benefits to consider if you wish to retire there.
+We can all agree on the fact that retirement should be a relaxing and stress-free period where we can truly enjoy every second of our life.
+What better than Mauritius to offer you the calm lifestyle you have been longing for?
+Not only is the island known for its idyllic weather and breathtaking beaches worthy of a postcard but it also comes with some interesting benefits to consider if you wish to retire there.
 Here’s why you should consider retiring in Mauritius as a non-citizen.

 Great living conditions with many opportunities

-In additional to the paradisiac landscapes and tropical experience, Mauritius offers to retired non-citizens many benefits whether it being the tax system or the different schemes that were set in order to provide more opportunity to foreigners.
-In fact, the government worked on different schemes helping non-citizens to invest in luxury properties in Mauritius.
+In addition to the paradisiac landscapes and tropical experience, Mauritius offers retired non-citizens many benefits whether it being the tax system or the different schemes that were set in order to provide more opportunities to foreigners.
+In fact, the government worked on different schemes to help non-citizens to invest in luxury properties in Mauritius.
 Thanks to these schemes you can also have the chance to apply for a Permanent Residence Permit in order for you to live the tropical lifestyle you wanted.
-Learn more about the island’s various schemes by reading our article on the Property Development Schemes.
+Learn more about the island’s various schemes by reading our article on Property Development Schemes.

 A comprehensive health system

 When you retire it is also very important for you to be informed of the health care system of the country you want to settle in.
-Mauritius benefit from both public and private healthcare.
+Mauritius benefits from both public and private healthcare.
 Public ones are free in contrary to private ones but they are all very accessible everywhere on the island.
 With the evolution of the health sector in Mauritius, private clinics provide high-quality equipment if you need specific needs.
-Its privileged relationship with India, Reunion Island and even South Africa allows retired non-citizen to travel easily abroad in the need of special treatments of urgent operations.
-Our tip: make sure to get an insurance coverage before settling to Mauritius in order to back you up for all your cares.
+Its privileged relationship with India, Reunion Island and even South Africa allows a retired non-citizen to travel easily abroad in the need of special treatment or urgent operations.
+Our tip: make sure to get insurance coverage before settling in Mauritius in order to back you up for all your cares.

 A rich setting